haiwera-silk-cd/magento-devdocs/guides/v2.1/payments-integrations/base-integration/formblocktype.md

 This block is used to display payment form on billing form in Admin panel.
 In most cases it is enough to use the `\Magento\Payment\Block\Form\Cc`.
 All payments details are displayed according to specified keys in `paymentInfoKeys` option in {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} configuration.

-## Example of custom formBlockType: Braintree payment method implementation
+## 例如 of custom formBlockType: Braintree payment method implementation

 In the integration with the Braintree payment provider, we use the `\Magento\Braintree\Block\Form` class as `formBlockType`.
 It allows displaying only card types available for configured countries: